sighmon/homekit-daikin-infrared/README.md

 * `A` = start of line
 * `B` = end of line
 * `E` = end of command

+If you'd like to create a remote control codes file `*.lircd.conf` of your own, here are some instructions:

+* Run mode2 with column display mode on: `mode2 --driver default -d /dev/lirc1 -m`
+* Remove the end of line/start of line/end of command output (including the last pulse)
+* Copy it inbetween `begin raw_codes` and `end raw_codes` with a header `name YOUR_COMMAND_NAME`

 ### Daikin FTXS50KAVMA IR codes